aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

 ### Operating System

-- Talk about the base Operating System (OS) and environment that can be used to run or deploy this Guidance, such as *Mac, Linux, or Windows*.
-Include all installable packages or modules required for the deployment.
-- By default, assume Amazon Linux 2/Amazon Linux 2023 AMI as the base environment.
-All packages that are not available by default in AMI must be listed out.
-Include the specific version number of the package or module.

-**Example:**
-“These deployment instructions are optimized to best work on **<Amazon Linux 2 AMI>**.
-Deployment in another OS may require additional steps.”
+These deployment instructions are optimized to best work on a pre-configured Amazon Linux 2023 AWS Cloud9 development environment.
+Refer to the [Individual user setup for AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/setup-express.html) for more information on how to set up Cloud9 as a user in the AWS account.
+Deployment using another OS may require additional steps, and configured python libraries (see [Third-party tools](#third-party-tools)).

-- Include install commands for packages, if applicable.

 ### Third-party tools

+Before deploying the guidance code, ensure that the following required tools have been installed:

+- AWS Cloud Development Kit (CDK) >= 2.126.0
+- Python >= 3.8
 - Streamlit
 - Openweathermap API
-- Python 3.x

 ### AWS account requirements

 **Required resources:**

-- AWS account with access to Amazon Bedrock
-Amazon Bedrock
+- [Bedrock Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for Claude 3 Sonnet, Stable Diffusion SDXL 1.0 and Amazon Titan Multimodal embeddings
 - S3 bucket
 - VPC
 - IAM role with specific permissions